alexbardas/network-har/Readme.md

 [Jq](https://stedolan.github.io/jq/) command line JSON preprocessor is already installed on the provided docker image, so the json HAR output can be very easily parsed inside the container.

 ### API
-The following commands can be interchangable, but they depend on the executing environment:
+The following commands can be interchangeable, but they depend on the executing environment:
 - `network-har [options]` (if nodejs is available and the `network-har` npm package is installed and if the environment already has an X server -> many ifs)
 - `docker run --rm alexbardas/network-har [options]` (if docker is installed)
 - `./network-har.sh [options]` (inside a docker container created from the provided image.
 Useful in a CI step)